 With the weather at -2 degrees and dropping, and after getting drenched by a passing car (again should have stayed home), we decided to call it quits on our self guided walking tour, and opted for the cafe lifestyle instead.
 We came across a cafe called Kaph and when you need a little sit down and a cup of hot something, then this place will do the trick.
 The vibe is also more of a local hangout than a tourist spot, which I absolutely loved.

-After our cafe pit stop – which ended up being three hours as we avoided the cold outside, Luca on his phone and me scrolling through photos because post breakup conversations are awkward as hell – we were in need of a change of scenery.
+After our cafe pit stop – which ended up being three hours as we avoided the cold outside, my ex on his phone the whole time and me scrolling through photos because post breakup conversations are awkward as hell – we were in need of a change of scenery.
 After strolling the streets for a little, trying to decide on a lunch spot, we came across Acapulco.
 Stepping through the door, we were greeted by friendly staff and a décor that reminded me of a Mexican fiesta.
 Colourful chairs, unique lampshades and fairy lights hanging throughout.
 It was such a happy and vibrant atmosphere.
 Which was so needed after our lacklustre day.

 Trying to keep out of the cold as much as possible post lunch (especially when it started snowing), we did a little shopping and then headed back to the Airbnb.
 I ended up buying myself a four leaf clover necklace in hopes of bringing me some luck.
 I had been looking forward to this trip for so long but it was not turning out at all how I’d hoped.